 Inclusion criteria

-2. Subject has a previously implanted Medtronic Endurant Stent
+2. Subject has a previously implanted Medtronic Endurant II/IIs Stent Graft, Gore Excluder AAA Endoprosthesis, or Gore Excluder Conformable AAA Endoprosthesis and

 Or

-Has a AAA proximal neck internal diameter between 19mm and 25mm And has a AAA
+a.
+AAA proximal neck internal diameter between 19mm and 29mm, and

-8. Iliac diameters with a range of 8 to 25mm
+c.
+Iliac landing zone diameters with a range of 8 to 25mm

 Exclusion criteria